 And you may still spot a gaunt, driven figure somewhere at the back, their face contorted in creative agony, hand and pen poised above parchment waiting for their muse (or the next cappuccino) to make an appearance.

-The only downside to all this is sometimes you may have a short wait before you can catch someone’s eye so you can pay and leave.
+The only downside to all this is sometimes you may have a short wait before you can catch someone’s eye, so you can pay and leave.

 Inside the coffee house

-Each coffee house or café may have its own distinct style, but various common factors help define the indefinable.
+Each traditional coffee house or café may have its own distinct style, but various common factors help define the indefinable.

 (The welcoming lights of Café Sacher on an early morning)